Infinitode/Infinitode/README.md

 ### Latest changes

 #### Latest changes:
+- Created `requirements.txt` files for some repositories.
+- Created `issue templates` and `contributing guidelines` for all open-source repositories.
 - Updated `CodeSafe` with error handling, and removal of unnecessary prints.
 Related to this pull request: https://github.com/Infinitode/CodeSafe/pull/1.
 - Updated `Dungen AI` to version `1.1.0`.
 Now includes new models and improved compatibility and performance (removed old dependencies).
 - Updated `Dungen's API` with the new models for name generation.